-The universe is considered to be made up of eight cartoon series, thirteen comics book series, four (possibly five) movies, and two web series.
+The universe is considered to be made up of eight cartoon series, six movies, and the spin-off tie-in media pertaining to them.

 Definitive Series Canon